moby/moby/docs/reference/commandline/swarm_join.md

 This flag specifies the address that will be advertised to other members of the swarm for API access.
-If unspecified, Docker will check if the system has a single IP address, and use that IP address with with the listening port (see `--listen-addr`).
+If unspecified, Docker will check if the system has a single IP address, and use that IP address with the listening port (see `--listen-addr`).
 If the system has multiple IP addresses, `--advertise-addr` must be specified so that the correct address is chosen for inter-manager communication and overlay networking.